1) Buy travel insurance before your birthday

 5) Find out if you need cover for stop-over destinations

 Keep an eye out for travel insurance policies that can cover you for both your stopover destinations that are in a higher cost region, and your actual destination in a lower cost region.

-For example, if you’re flying from Australia to Europe with a 24 hour stopover in the United Arab Emirates (UAE), some travel insurers will provide you with cover for the stopover with a Europe policy, which is generally less expensive than the Worldwide policy you may need if you travel in the UAE.
-Other travel insurers will require you to purchase a Worldwide policy because you travel to the UAE.
+For example, if you’re flying from Australia to France with a 24 hour stopover in the United Arab Emirates (UAE), some travel insurers will provide you with cover for the stopover with a policy for travel to France, which is generally less expensive than a policy to travel in the UAE.
+Other travel insurers will require you to purchase a policy for travel to the UAE and France.

 6) Buy travel insurance for all your travel companions

 Some travel insurance companies will provide a discount on duo policies (policies for two people travelling together who may be friends, cousins, family members or a couple), family policies and group policies.
 This means that purchasing a policy with someone else or a whole group can be cheaper per person than everyone purchasing their own individual policies.
 Ask your potential travel insurers for a group discount!